Main Content

 DAAD Scholarship

 The Center for Conflict Studies at the University of Marburg has been awarded a grant by the German Academic Exchange Service (DAAD).
-This grant enables us to offer six scholarships of 1025 euros each per month for a period of seven months (September 2024 - March 2025) plus a lump sum for travel (250 euros) during the period of study at the University of Kent.
+This grant enables us to offer six scholarships of 1,025 euros per month for a period of seven months (September 2025 – March 2026) plus a lump sum for travel (250 euros) during the study period at the University of Kent.
 Both German and international students are eligible to apply for internal DAAD scholarships.

-The documents must be submitted by email (pacs@staff.uni-marburg.de) in one pdf document by 15 July 2024.
+The complete application must be submitted in one PDF document via email to pacs@staff.uni-marburg.de by 15 July 2025.

 Study abroad grant ("Auslandsbafög) and alternatives